 4 Reasons Permanent Residency in Canada is on the Rise

-There are many reasons why someone would choose to move to Canada.
+There are many reasons why someone would choose Canada.
 However, the four points listed below are some of the most important factors driving the recent increase in Canadian permanent residency.

 Express Entry System

-The Express Entry System is arguably the clearest indicator of permanent residency numbers.
-However, it’s not the only factor behind the increase we’re seeing …
+The Express Entry System is arguably the clearest indicator of PR numbers in Canada.
+However, it’s not the only factor behind the increase we’re seeing.

 Global Talent Stream